mewmew/notes/README.md

 * [Go](go/): inspiring concepts and material related to the Go programming language.
 * [Learning](learning/): techniques, tips and resources related to learning, education and knowledge gathering.
 * [Privacy](privacy/): ideas related to privacy and personal integrity.
+* [Simplicity](simplicity/): methods for simplifying life to a minimal core of happiness.

 ## Public domain